How Much Do You Get Paid to Donate Sperm? All Your Questions Answered

 This overview of the process from Phoenix Sperm Bank shows an example of the information you can expect to provide.

-You’ll also get a physical exam that includes a blood test, urine test and DNA analysis, and screening for STIs including HIV.
+You’ll also get a physical exam that includes a blood test, urine test and DNA analysis as well as a screening for STIs, including HIV.
 You won’t pay anything for this exam, and most clinics provide regular physicals as long as you’re a donor.
-In some cases, they will offer continued physicals after you stop donating.

 4. Provide a Sample